3 Innovative Teacher Residency Programs

 Most recently, the Bill & Melinda Gates Foundation announced their plans to direct new support to the cultivation and sustenance of teacher prep programs that give candidates meaningful opportunities and are informed by K-12 school systems and the communities they serve.

-Here’s a snapshot of eight innovative teacher residency programs, all founded in the last 15 years or less, that offer a variety of interpretations of the classic model.
+Here’s a snapshot of three innovative teacher residency programs, all founded in the last 15 years or less, that offer a variety of interpretations of the classic model.

 Blue Engine works in partnership with public high schools in low-income communities to give teachers access to trained Blue Engine Teaching Assistants (BETAs).